top of page

 When you contemplate your practice succession, you will have to consider many things and review many aspects of your practice.

-Let's explore some of the aspects around your client base that can affect the value of the practice.
+Let's explore some of the aspects of your client base that can affect the value of the practice.

 As a business, you know who your clients are.
 Have you ever conducted a detailed analysis of your client base?
 Typically, very few businesses do.